 Help us oh Lord Vishnu

-Neelam and her group are fabulous performers on one side while they sit and sing on the other the dance performers present a beautiful dance with lovely synchronizations and choreography.
-While singing these songs they dressed up in their traditional costume which is quite unique.
-The men wear a frock like a cloak of white called ‘Chola’, which is secured around waist with many woollen sashes.
-They wear a high peaked cap which is pulled down over the ears in severe winter.
+Neelam and her group are fabulous performers on one side.
+While they sit and sing on the other, the dance performers present a beautiful dance with lovely synchronizations and choreography.
+While singing these songs, they dressed up in their traditional costume, which is quite unique.
+The men wear a frock-like cloak of white called ‘Chola’, which is secured around the waist with many woollen sashes.
+They wear a high peaked cap pulled down over the ears in severe winter.
 The female dancers wear the traditional Himachali dress while performing, which is specifically worn by brides at the time of marriage.
-The flaring bottom gown is called Nuachadi; the covering dupatta is called ‘reeda’; and the black ‘dori’ tied on the waist, which is said to be worn by Lord Shiva when he became a ‘Jogi’.
-The accessories used for ‘Shringaar’ are Chidi and Maang Teeka (the head accessory), Chandrahaar (the silver necklace), Gojri (silver bracelet), Nath (a big nose ring).
+The flaring bottom gown is called Nuachadi; the covering dupatta is called ‘reeda’; and the black ‘dori’ tied on the waist is said to have been worn by Lord Shiva when he became a ‘Jogi’.
+The accessories used for ‘Shringaar’ are Chidi and Maang Teeka (the head accessory), Chandrahaar (the silver necklace), Gojri (silver bracelet), and Nath (a big nose ring).